ousmanebarry/ehotel/readme.md

 To install the project, follow these steps:

-Clone the repository to your local machine: `git@github.com:alexander-azizi-martin/e-hotel.git`
+Clone the repository to your local machine

 Navigate to the project directory: `cd e-hotel`